Dan-Huettner/UNIX-Resource-Monitor/README.md

 # UNIX Resource Monitor
-An, admittedly large, Bash script for monitoring running processes and system performance.
+A hilariously large interactive Bash script for monitoring running processes and system resources.

+# But...
+Why Create Such A Behemoth?
+To test the limits of my abilities.

+# System Requirements
+The latest version of Ubuntu should be just fine.

 # Author
 Daniel Huettner